The 10 Biggest Ketogenic Diet Mistakes

 Something I always hate seeing is someone who claims to be on a ketogenic diet while consuming lots of processed vegetable oils and meat products.
 Technically yes, you can be on a ketogenic diet by eating salami wrapped mozzarella cheese from the gas station, but is it worth it?

-To me the ketogenic diet is such a powerful life-giving and healing tool with profound health benefits.
-When someone goes about a ketogenic diet by consuming these highly toxic and inflammatory foods, we lose so much of those benefits.
+To me, the ketogenic diet is such a powerful life-giving and healing tool with profound health benefits.
+When someone goes about a ketogenic diet by consuming these highly toxic and inflammatory foods, we lose so many of those benefits.

 Summary